 Conducts staff training in passenger safety orientation, Marine Security (MARSEC) and other related subjects as required by Federal, State or local policies or that would be necessary for a safe operation;

-Maintains the vessel and its navigational aids in good operating condition in accordance with U.S. Coast Guard standards;
+Maintains the vessel and its operational and navigational equipment in good operating condition in accordance with U.S. Coast Guard standards;

 Lubricates and services vessels and makes minor mechanical adjustments; adjusts ramps for fluctuations of water level; supervises the fueling of vessels in accordance with current policies and procedures and performs vessel and dock maintenance;

-A valid United States Coast Guard license to operate an inspected passenger carrying vessel up to 100 gross tons AND a valid United States Coast Guard license to operate uninspected towing vessels up to 100 gross tons and a valid radar observer endorsement are required.
+A valid United States Coast Guard Master Inland license to operate marine vessels up to 100 Gross Registered Tons and a valid radar observer endorsement.

 Class Specification History

 Revised definition and minimum qualifications: 5-15-87.

 Revised definition and minimum qualifications: 6-11-99; effective 7-1-99.

 Revised Minimum qualifications: 9-14-01.

 Revise class.
 Revises class code (formerly 71860), revises definition; adopted May 10, 2007, effective July 1, 2007; general revision revises typical work and minimum qualifications; effective July 1, 2007.